“You either learn to manage money, or the lack of that skill will manage you for the rest of your life.” –Dave Ramsey

 One night in 2012, she finally got through to me.

 As usual, I was annoyed and felt she was being negative or dramatic.
 But she was the one doing our budget and watching our credit card statements—because I didn’t want to look at that stuff—and it wasn’t pretty.

 We were a typical American couple.
 We had both borrowed heavily to get through school, we had car loans, credit cards, and other debt.
 With this financial starting point, we bought a house the first year of our marriage with almost nothing down (because nothing was what we had).

 The hole was so deep, we weren’t making any progress.

 To make matters worse, we had continued to use debt.
 Our household income had gone up significantly, but we were burning right through it every month.

-As financial expert Dave Ramsey says—“You can’t climb out of a hole when you keep digging.”
+And it’s hard to climb out of a hole when you keep digging.